 Average Annual Salary: $78,090

 Are you shocked?
-Well, you shouldn’t be, seeing as the Big Apple is the big leagues for financial services firms.
+Well, you shouldn’t be, seeing as the Big Apple is the big leagues for financial services firms and is home for the big four accounting firms.
 It’s also the big leagues for brunch, hipsters, and indie bands you’ve probably never heard of.

 Number of Accountants: 71,070